 An information service is provided from the association’s national office.
 Information is available over the phone, email, online messaging, post and in person.
 DAI is also active online on Facebook, Twitter, Instagram and YouTube.
 Talks and webinars are delivered to help develop dyslexia awareness.

-The Dyslexia Association of Ireland (DAI) has a team of educational psychologists who provide assessments for both dyslexia and dyscalculia at our national office in Dublin city centre.
+The Dyslexia Association of Ireland (DAI) has a team of educational psychologists who provide assessments for both dyslexia and dyscalculia at our national office in Dublin city centre and online.
 We work with children, young people and adults.

 A range of different courses is available including courses for parents, primary teachers, second-level teachers, SNAs, teachers in FE and HE, and workplaces.
 Bespoke training is also available on request.